CertainTingz/JetAutomation/README.md

 ## Reporting

-Test reports are generated using ExtentReports and can be found in the `test-output` directory after test execution.
+Test reports are generated using ExtentReports and can be found in the `test_output` directory after test execution.

 ## Troubleshooting